 It is time I write down some of my observations of living in Mexico as my fresh eyes are becoming more accustomed to the culture around me.
 So, this is for my own records and for many of my friends who have asked me what life is like here.
 For many of you with young children, you understand that sometimes things in our lives must be reduced to bullet points:

 - The smell.
 Mexico has a definite scent I noticed as a girl when I first came to this land.
 It is a mixture of fresh tortillas and lime, terracotta tile, dusty roads, floral-scented ajax, arroz con leche and cheaply floral infused detergent.
 Its a strange mixture of earthy and chemical.
-I close my eyes and take a deep breath as I walk the streets here and I am 15 again with adolescent optimism and curiosity.
+I close my eyes and take a deep breath as I walk the streets here and I am 15 again on short-term missions trip right outside of Mexico City, with adolescent optimism and curiosity.
 The smell makes me feel that the whole world lies before me.

 - The driving.
 Well.
 It is different.
 My first experience driving on my own, I heard the strange squeal of an ambulance several cars behind me on the highway.
 Instinct told me to pull over, but then I noticed the cars around me were actually racing the ambulance.
 If I did not join in the race, I would be smashed, so race I did.
 Like a crazy woman.
 I beat the ambulance and eventually it turned off behind me in the direction of the hospital.
 Then I did pull over just to ponder if that really happened.
 And the police?
 Well, thanks to my heavily tinted windows and Mexico plates I have never been pulled over.
 But I thought I would be many times until I realized that the cops here just like to drive with their lights and sirens on for no particular reason than to feel high and mighty.
 Yesterday I drove down a road that had four cops on each side pointing guns at each other.
 No one seemed alarmed.
 So I sat at a red light between them and reviewed my Spanish flashcards, the one that said “I have moved to a strange planet.”